Chelsea suspends 4 from games amid Sterling investigation

 “Chelsea finds all forms of discriminatory behavior abhorrent,” the London club said in a statement on Monday, “and if there is evidence of ticket-holders taking part in any racist behavior, the club will issue severe sanctions, including bans.
 We will also fully support any criminal prosecutions.”

-Sterling posted a message on Instagram on Sunday, touching only briefly on the incident during Saturday’s game and instead focusing on the portrayal of black footballers in British newspapers which he believes helps to “fuel racism.”
+Sterling, one of English soccer’s best and most high-profile players, posted a message on his Instagram account on Sunday, touching only briefly on the incident and instead focusing on the portrayal of black footballers in British newspapers which he believes helps to “fuel racism.”

 “Regarding what was said at the Chelsea game,” Sterling wrote, “as you can see by my reaction I just had to laugh because I don’t expect no better.”

-The incident has provoked an outcry in England, coming a week after a banana skin was thrown by fans at Arsenal striker Pierre Emerick-Aubameyang as he celebrated scoring against Tottenham in a Premier League match.

 The 24-year-old Sterling has had an uneasy relationship with the media, with critical coverage before the World Cup in Russia of his decision to get a tattoo of an assault rifle on his right leg.
-He said the leg is the only he will ever shoot because his father was shot and killed when he was aged two.
+He said it was a tribute to his late father, who was shot dead when Sterling was two.

+He was also heavily criticized by fans and in the media before, during, and after the European Championship in 2016, so much so that he decided to stop going on social media.

+Former Manchester United defender Gary Neville was one of Sterling’s coaches at Euro 2016, and was approached by the winger during the tournament.
+Sterling, felt, according to Neville, that the abuse toward him was “vicious” and that he was being “targeted.”

 English soccer’s players’ union said Sterling was “often singled out and treated more harshly than his colleagues.”